VeriConomy/verium-seeder/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/VeriConomy/verium-seeder/tags) are created regularly to indicate new official, stable release versions of Verium.
+[Tags](https://github.com/VeriConomy/verium-seeder/tags) are created regularly to indicate new official, stable release versions of Verium-Seeder.

 Current official Verium-Seeder release is on branch 1.3.0.